NeuSDFusion: A Spatial-Aware Generative Model for 3D Shape Completion, Reconstruction, and Generation: Methodology

 \textbf{Condition Injection.} To generate novel object with given conditions from various modalities, including point clouds, 2D images, and text descriptions, we inject a latent representation of conditions derived from these modalities.
 Specifically, for a given input $y$, we utilize a domain-specific encoder $\Upsilon$ to extract shape features $\pi = \Upsilon(y)$, which subsequently guide the sampling or training process of the diffusion model.

-We employ the denoising U-Net architecture described in Stable Diffusion~\cite{rombach2022high}, augmenting it with an additional cross-attention layer within each block of the U-Net backbone to incorporate condition prompts.
+We employ the denoising U-Net architecture described in Rombach~\etal~\cite{rombach2022high}, augmenting it with an additional cross-attention layer within each block of the U-Net backbone to incorporate condition prompts.
 The cross-attention layer is defined as: $ \text{Attention}(Q, K, V) = \text{softmax}\left(\frac{QK^T}{\sqrt{d_k}}\right)V $, with:

 Here, $ \psi_i(\cdot)$ denotes the output of an intermediate layer of $\Psi$, and $W_Q, W_K, W_V$ represent learnable parameters.

 Furthermore, we adopt the classifier-free guidance paradigm~\cite{ho2022classifier} at each training iteration.
 That is, we substitute the shape feature with a \textit{zero-mask} as a conditioning input with 10\% probability to enhance sample diversity.